Principal Investigator: Patricia Chamberlain, PhD

 - Foster parents dropped out of providing foster care less frequently

 It was then tested in the San Diego County Child Welfare system with 700 foster parents.
 The foster children of KEEP participants were reunified more frequently with biological or adoptive parents and were less likely to disrupt from their foster care placements.
 Following this trial, San Diego Health and Human Services continued to implement KEEP as part of its regular services to foster and kinship parents.
 In 2007, the National Association of Counties named San Diego County an Achievement Award Winner for its work on KEEP: “…in recognition of an effective and innovative program which contributes to and enhances county government in the United States.”
-Since then, KEEP has been implemented in Baltimore, Maryland; Yakima, Washington; Sweden; United Kingdom (in 22 sites); New York City (in 5 private foster care agencies in New York City as part of the Child Success NYC foster care reform effort); and in the state of Tennessee.
+Since then, KEEP has been implemented in Baltimore, Maryland; Yakima, Washington; Sweden; Denmark; United Kingdom (in 22 sites); New York City (in 5 private foster care agencies in New York City as part of the Child Success NYC foster care reform effort); Portland, Oregon; and in the state of Tennessee.

 New York City